jonathanclare/jonathanclare.github.io/cv/cv.md

 Interests
 ------

-**Ski & Snowboarding**
-Member of the Edinburgh Ski Club since 2003.
-Love to snowboard in both Scotland and The Alps.
+Ive been a member of the Edinburgh Ski Club since 2003 and love to snowboard in both Scotland and The Alps.

-**Kitesurfing**
-Took up kitesurfing in 2005 (after hanging up my rugby boots).
+I Took up kitesurfing in 2005 (after hanging up my rugby boots).
 I was a founder member of the Fife & Edinburgh Kitesurf Club.
-I'm usually found at Longniddry or Gullane, with occasional trips to places such as Tiree, The Red Sea, Turkey and Tarifa.
+I'm usually found at Longniddry or Gullane, with occasional trips further afield to places such as Tiree, The Red Sea, Turkey and Tarifa.

-**Cycling**
+I enjoy walking around Edinburgh and often can be found heading up Arthurs Seat during my lunch breaks.

 I commute by bike.
 Have mountain biked all over Scotland but still love to get back to Glentress whenever I can.

-**Hiking & Walking**
-Enjoy walking around Edinburgh and often can be found on Arthurs Seat during my lunch breaks.